mlcommons/training/large_language_model/megatron-lm/README.md

 ### List of Layers

-The model largely follows the GPT-3 paper, refer [here](https://docs.google.com/spreadsheets/d/1VdMXogbmoR-LWQJvdQ0BgIeK0Npe0qk50qVT7VpqIyo/edit?resourcekey=0-F8loESsxQtGsHMNNXMohTw#gid=620389348) for model details.
+The model largely follows the GPT-3 [paper](https://arxiv.org/abs/2005.14165), Some of the modifications are described below:

+1. Tokenizer is changed from BPE to [SentencePiece](https://github.com/google/sentencepiece) with BPE.
+2. Alternating sparse attention layers are not used.
+3. Model parameters are set [here](https://github.com/mlcommons/training/blob/master/large_language_model/megatron-lm/run_gpt3.sh#L46-L92).

 ### Model checkpoint
 #### Conversion
 In the benchmarking region, we should resume training from a PAXML checkpoint which is trained with Global Batch Size of 1536 for 4000 iterations.
-Paxml Checkpoint is available at: gs://mlperf-llm-public2/gpt3_spmd1x64x24_tpuv4-3072_v84_20221101/checkpoints/checkpoint_00004000
+Paxml Checkpoint is available at: `gs://mlperf-llm-public2/gpt3_spmd1x64x24_tpuv4-3072_v84_20221101/checkpoints/checkpoint_00004000`
 To resume training from the above checkpoint on Megatron, it should be converted into a format suitable for Megatron (this step only needs to be done once).

 To convert Paxml checkpoint to the Megatron's format, a [script](scripts/convert_paxml_to_megatron_distributed.py) has been provided: